DanielOgorchock/OmniThing/README.md

 Contributions to the project are encouraged.
 A guide to contributing can be found toward the bottom of this README.

+People trying out OmniThing coming from ST_Anything may note that fewer Arduino devices are supported.
+This is due to memory restraints.
+OmniThing uses much more RAM than ST_Anything due to it using a json configuration.
+Due to this, OmniThing is not a total replacement of ST_Anything functionality, so people using Arduino Unos and Megas won't have much luck with OmniThing (Mega support could potentially come in the future, but Uno has no chance).

+Additionally, OmniThing is still in early development, so it may be less stable than ST_Anything in addition to missing some of the ST_Anything device types at this time.[

 Goals for Beta:
 * Web-based configuration interface so users don't have to manually edit json
   * If anyone loves web development and has a bunch of spare time, feel free to give this a shot.
 I've been putting it off.